NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 representing other programs or scripts that are called).

-By using a consistent system of naming the input and output of the different steps, these are connected so that the output of one analysis step is the input of the next analysis step.
+By using a consistent system of naming the input and output of the different steps or rules, `snakemake` connects these steps so that the output of one analysis step is the input of the next analysis step.
 Moreover, by using *wildcards*  allows the same step be run on different inputs.
 The workflow can then be run all steps in on go or it is possible to run just part of the workflow by specifying the desired output as arguments when [Running snakemake](#Running\ Snakemake).
-It can also be modified to, e.g., different inuts, by the variable values set in [The configure files](#The\ configure\ files).
+It can also be modified to, e.g., different inputs, by the variable values set in
+[The configure files](#The\ configure\ files).

 Sometimes, snakemake are described as "_python_ with inspiration from the _make_ program".
-However, the basic snakemake rule syntax is not so very much python... and you definitely don't need to be a python expert to start using snakemake.
-However, you _can_ use python code snippets _almost_ anywhere in the Snakefile (see examples in the Mapping example Snakefile [mapping.smk](./mapping.smk)).
+However, the basic snakemake rule syntax is not so very much python at all... and you definitely don't need to be a python expert to start using snakemake.
+However, you _can_ use python code snippets _almost_ anywhere in the Snakefile (see examples in the Mapping example Snakefile [mappingSnakefile.smk](./mappingSnakefile.smk)).
 In the text and examples below, similarities with python will be indicated, but can mostly be ignored.

 The different parts that constitute a snakemake workflow are described below.